Solar carport initiative

 MSU parking rates will not be increased as a result of the solar carports.

-How big will the solar carports be?
+How big are the solar carports?

 - Tall vehicles: The lowest point of the PV array measures at 14 feet 6 inches.
 This minimum height is consistent with Michigan and Federal Highway standards; a height which should accommodate most vehicles that would normally use the designated parking lots.